 Test and Run: When all air has been forced out of the system (which may take several minutes more), product freshwater should begin to flow from the hose barb at the end of the membrane housing.
 It is normal for product water to be unpotable for a short time after startup.
-Reject the initial product water and taste test to monitor the quality until it is acceptable.
+Reject the initial product water and use the TDS meter and/or taste test to monitor the quality until it is acceptable.
 This will usually take about 5-10 minutes.
 When good quality water is flowing continuously, direct the product freshwater output to your freshwater collection tank.
 Continue to run until the desired quantity of water has been produced.